 Endorphins are basically free therapy.
 You donāt need to run a marathonā10 minutes of stretching, dancing in your kitchen, or a quick jog around the block can reset your whole vibe.

-Exercise isnāt just about fitness; itās about proving to yourself that you can do hard things.
+Exercise during quarantine isnāt just about fitness; itās about proving you can do hard things.
 Each workout, no matter how small, is a tiny confidence win.

 Try something new (goodbye boredom, hello growth)